 Here’s a quick overview of the basic amenity kit Ethiopian has to offer, including Ethiopian water.
 They offer green, yellow and red kits.

 A few days later, I had my flight back to Brussels.
 The airport of Addis Ababa is not the most exciting airport on earth.
-I was there during the evening and I went to the business lounge.
+I arrived in the evening and I went to the business lounge.
 Apparently, Ethiopian Airlines has two different lounges: for Star Alliance Gold members and passengers in business class on other Star Alliance airlines.
 There is a Cloud Nine Lounge available, not an impressive lounge, but the Ethiopian coffee corner was pretty nice!

 After a few hours, it was time to board.
 Every now and then, a lady started screaming departures at the Cloud Nine Lounge, so you knew it was time to go to your gate.
 Priority boarding lane is always equipped with a red carpet.